SteadyCadence/api-docs/content/04-project.md

 Use the above method to see a member of a project.
 This can be helpful if you need to see or change their role in the project.

-> NOTE: should be able to see Public User and Administrator as options in the `role` field; bug being fixed.

-> Beth to update `role` once bug is fixed.

 **Response**